-If the concern is about the Nursery manager then the matter should be addressed to either Mrs Nagebah Hayel Muckbel: firstname.lastname@example.org / or
+If the concern is about the Nursery Manager then the matter should be addressed to the Nursery Trustees Mrs Nagebah Hayel Muckbel: firstname.lastname@example.org / or

 Faiza Akram: email@example.com who are both on the trustee board of Happy Children Nursery.
-Once a concern has been received by them they will proceed by taking the right cause of action.
+Once a concern has been received by them they will proceed by immediately inform Careline and taking the right cause of action.

 We ensure that all parents as well as staff, know how to make a formal complaint about a staff member or volunteer in the setting which may include an allegation of abuse.

 If an allegation of abuse is made about a member of staff or anyone working with children on our premises the following will take place: